Get Started with Salesforce Commerce Extensions

 For detailed installation and usage information, see the plug-in’s README.

 In this guide we’ve explored how Salesforce Commerce extensions give you fine-grained control over storefront functionality.
-We’ve examined how extensions fit into the Salesforce Commerce architecture, walked through the construction of an example extension provider, and described the methods for registering and mapping extension providers.
+We’ve examined how extensions fit into the Salesforce Commerce architecture.
+We've walked through the construction of an example extension provider.
+We've also described the methods for registering and mapping extension providers.

 Now that you have a solid understanding of extensions, the next steps are to: